25 Tax Write-Offs for Salespeople

 Electronic devices

-Computers, extra monitors, webcams, and microphones needed to teach are write-offs.
+Computers, extra monitors, webcams, and microphones you need for work are write-offs.

 Uniform & branded items